CrayLabs/SmartSim-workshops/HPC_days_2025/README.md

 - download the results of the simulation from a Python script or a Jupyter notebook and visualize them

 ## Setup
 As a first step, you will need to `git clone` this repo.
 Given it is a small repo, you can do it on your home directory.
+Then you will need to navigate to the directory named `HPC_days_2025` (the one containing this `README.md` file).

 If you are working on `hamilton`, you will be able to use a python environment which has `SmartSim` and `SmartRedis` installed.
 Moreover, the SmartRedis C, C++, and Fortran clients have been compiled and can be used in the simulation.
 All you will need to do when you log on to `hamilton` is to run: